 - It’s perfect for prioritizing client needs.

-- It isn’t ideal for clients who lack experience with the solution you offer.
+- It isn’t ideal for clients who lack experience with your solution.

-- It doesn’t properly qualify clients that haven’t decided they need to make a purchase.
+- It doesn’t properly qualify clients who haven’t decided they need to purchase.

-Similar to BANT, the ANUM qualification process focuses on clients who are aware that you need them to make a purchase.
-However, ANUM focuses more on a client’s needs and getting the right person on the phone, rather than on their budget.
+Like BANT, the ANUM sales qualification process focuses on clients who know you need them to make a purchase.
+However, ANUM focuses more on a client’s needs and getting the right person on the phone rather than on their budget.

 Here’s how FAINT works: